Skip to content

 Last week, we discussed how Christ followers are called to continue our Savior’s ministry of setting the captives free, and I challenged you to answer three questions to discover how well you’re living for this work.

-1. Am I living for the fame of earth or the fame of heaven?
+1. Am I living for the fame of Earth or the fame of Heaven?

 2. Am I living for the immediate or the eternal?